qubeshub/hubzero-docker/README.md

 6. Go to Users -> Groups, find the row associated with your new group, and write down the **4-digit number** in the GROUP ID column (yeah, I know, it's confusing that the Group ID field when creating a group is a word/string, while GROUP ID on the back-end is a numeric ID. _Technically_ throughout the codebase, and in the database, `id` refers to the numeric ID, and `cn` refers to the shortname, e.g. `mysupergroup`).

-7. Edit the new group on the back-end by either clicking the name or checking the box and selecting "Edit".
+7. <a id="sg_switch"></a>Edit the new group on the back-end by either clicking the name or checking the box and selecting "Edit".
 In the DETAILS pane at the very top, change the Type from `Hub` to `Super` and click the "Save & Close" star icon in the upper right (Note: You can ignore the plethora of text in the yellow warning box).

 8. From the main DDEV project directory (e.g. `qubeshub`), go to the `public/app/site/groups` subdirectory (this is where all group file uploads and supergroup templates are located).